Tinie Tempah: 2005–2008: Early career

 Tinie, then known as Tinie Tempah, began his music career in 2005 when he joined the Aftershock Hooligans, recording hundreds of songs amongst the fellow Hooligans.
 His first mixtape, "Chapter 1: Verse 22", was released via Aftershock Records in 2005, as a free mixtape.
 In 2006, Tinie gained a great deal of airplay on British music TV channel Channel U for his song "Tears", and later on gained more recognition for "Wifey".
-Later in the year, he collaborated on a track with grime artist Ultra and producers and songwriters Agent X. He released the mixtape Hood Economics Room 147: The 80 Minute Course in 2007 and left the label later that year.
-When asked why he left, he stated that he felt Aftershock didn't respect him as an artist and that it was time to move on.
+Later in the year, he collaborated on a track with grime artist Ultra and producers and songwriters Agent X. Many of his songs recorded with Aftershock between 2005 and 2006 were featured on the group's debut album Shock to the System (2007), which received support from BBC Radio 1Xtra DJs.
+He also released the mixtape Hood Economics Room 147: The 80 Minute Course in 2007 and left the group later that year, stating that he felt Aftershock didn't respect him as an artist and that it was time to move on.

 Tinie, together with his former manager Dumi Oburota founded the independent label Disturbing London primarily as an outlet for Tinie's music, but with the idea of also signing other young artists.
 According to Dumi: "We wanted to have a platform to put out our music and there wasn't any Def Jam or Roc-A-Fella label equivalent in England.
 [Also] I wanted to create a major independent label with quality artists.
 I felt like the major labels had lost the passion for music."
 The activities of the label were initially largely funded by student loans and the proceeds from buying and selling cars.
 Disturbing London also produce a clothing range that Tinie wears and promotes.

 When scout and music consultant Jade Richardson saw Tinie performing at the 2009 Wireless Festival she called Parlophone Records president Miles Leonard saying: "You've got to check out this guy Tinie Tempah.
 He came on at lunchtime and there's about 1,000 kids screaming for him.
 He's only put out one independent release and he's got this huge audience."
 Leonard and A&R Nathan Thompson visited Tinie and his former manager Dumi at their studio a few weeks later and were hugely impressed to hear about the work they had already done in developing Tinie's career and by the ambitious plans they had for his future.
 Leonard told HitQuarters: "I thought it was incredible that an artist and former manager were doing so much so soon with so little...
 That impressed as much as the music."
 Tinie announced his signing to Parlophone in October 2009 by running a competition on his blog, with the winner invited to high tea at Claridges to celebrate the deal.

 A major break came when Sony launched its PlayStation Portable and used a track featuring Yasmin and DJ Ironik, and "Atlantic/Warner" for the futuristic Wipeout Pure.
 This resulted in a promotional European tour alongside the likes of Sway and Dizzee Rascal.